 Eleanor Coade was born in Exeter in 1733, the daughter of a wool merchant.
 By the 1760s she was living in London, selling linen.

 In 1769 Coade went into partnership with Daniel Pincot, who had a business making artificial stone in south London.
-The pair soon fell out, and in 1771 Coade sacked Pincot, replacing him with the sculptor John Bacon, whose brilliant designs and workmanship helped establish the Coade Artificial Stone Company as the leading firm in the field.
+The pair soon fell out, and in 1771 Coade sacked Pincot, replacing him with the sculptor John Bacon.
+His brilliant designs and workmanship helped establish the Coade Artificial Stone Company as the leading firm in the field.

 Although unmarried, Eleanor was always called Mrs Coade.
-A talented artist in her own right, she was a still more impressive businesswoman, dominating her company until her death in 1821.
+A talented artist in her own right, she was an even more impressive businesswoman, leading her company until her death in 1821.

 Mrs Coade’s secret

 This was not the first attempt to make a new building material.
-Architects had been searching for a usable, malleable but tough substitute for stone since the seventeenth century, and from the 1670s onwards, various different attempts were made to produce one.
+Architects had been searching for a usable, malleable but tough substitute for stone since the 17th century, and from the 1670s onwards, various attempts were made to produce one.

-Nor was the material that Mrs Coade made actually stone.
+The material that Mrs Coade made wasn't actually stone.
 It was ceramic – a mix of clay, terracotta, silicates, and glass – which was fired for four days at a time in incredibly hot kilns.

-The recipe and the production process were both closely-guarded secrets, something which only added to the appeal of her product.
-Coade’s commitment to employing high-skilled craftsmen and artists likewise guaranteed consistent quality.
+The recipe and the production process were both closely guarded secrets, something which only added to the appeal of her product.
+Coade’s commitment to employing highly skilled craftsmen and artists likewise guaranteed consistent quality.